Islandora/jsonld/README.md

 ## Introduction

-JSON-LD Serializer for Drupal 8 and Islandora CLAW.
+JSON-LD Serializer for Drupal 8 and Islandora.

 This module adds a simple Drupal entity to JSON-LD `normalizer/serializer/unserializer` service provider and a few supporting